August 1973 Popular Electronics

 Part 2).
 At the time, transistors had pretty much replaced vacuum

-tubes in all new electronic products - if you don't count cathode ray tubes (CRTs) in
+tubes in all new electronic products - if you don't count cathode ray tubes (CRTs)

-amazed the first time I was told, in a USAF classroom, that
+being bewildered and amazed the first time I was told, in a USAF classroom, that

 of the current through it - within the specified operational range.